Reparenting: Monitoring

 This problem is especially true for total regression reparenting.
 Clients in therapy are totally immersed in an environment that promotes regression into the child ego state.
 However, during this time at which the client may spend months or years, the client is left at the mercy of the therapist and the institution.

-Scientific Efficacy
+Scientific efficacy

-Although some studies have been done to prove the efficacy of reparenting, the amount of statistically powerful studies available are few.
+Although some studies have been done to test the efficacy of reparenting, the amount of statistically powerful studies available are few.
 Few studies try to confirm the mechanism or isolate moderating variables of reparenting.